DCR430/guided-module-one-final-project-dc-web-031218/README.md

 2) Run the program by running 'ruby bin/run.rb' in CLI.
 3) Follow instructions, see listings, and make reservations.

+## Contributors Guide

+If you would like to contribute to the project, then please fork and clone a copy, then submit a pull request to our project here.

 ### Creative Commons Attibution 4.0 License (https://creativecommons.org/licenses/by/4.0/)